HanWelmer/Z80Compiler/syntax.md

 - decimalIntegerLiteral no integerTypeSuffix.
 - hexIntegerLiteral     no integerTypeSuffix.
 - octalIntegerLiteral   no integerTypeSuffix.

+Compared to an original but not official Java syntax, the syntax of miniJava has the following extensions:
+- compilationUnit       mandatory single typeDeclaration instead of optional sequence ( {...} ).
+- integralType          added "word".

 Additionally, in order to avoid ambiguity and at the same time make the sytax LL(1), the 'then' substatement of an if statement, the substatement of a whileStatement and the substatement of a forStatement may be